Problem → Shift → Solution → Framework → Outcome → Risks → Signals → System.

 The institutions that thrive in 2026 will be those that treat their wallet not as a vault, but as an operating system and as an execution environment governed by enforceable logic.

-Asset security in 2026 is no longer defined by how well secrets are hidden.
+Institutional Asset Security in 2026 is no longer defined by how well secrets are hidden.
 It is defined by how precisely actions are governed.

 Account Abstraction represents the maturation of blockchain custody from static key management to programmable security architecture.